 This test checks if member is a member of aggregate, and

-if so, or returns #f
+returns #t if so, or returns #f if not.

 Two procedures are the same.
 The name cf-check-member

-corresponds to autoconf’s AC_CHECK_MEMBER
+corresponds to autoconf’s AC_CHECK_MEMBER.

 A list of strings given to includes are emitted to the